Shannon hydroelectric scheme: Reduction in water flow

 Once opened, the great majority of the Shannon's water was diverted via the head-race canal to the power station.
 The ESB are required by law to allow 10 cubic meters per second (10 m^{3}/s) to flow down the natural channel.
 This is roughly what the natural flow would be during dry summer periods prior to the weir being built.
 All surplus water can be diverted for power generation.
 The maximum capacity of Ardnacrusha is approximately 400 m^{3}/s, 40 times that which is required to flow down the natural channel (although the power station does not necessarily run at this capacity at all times).
 For the first few years after the opening of the scheme, water was diverted to the power station only as necessary for the electricity demand at the time, and thus the impact on the river was not initially severe.
 However, as demand increased, more and more water was diverted, until eventually a situation was reached where, at all times, all available water was diverted for power generation, and the natural channel was permanently reduced to the minimum water flow allowed (except during extreme conditions).
 In exceptionally wet periods, the flow of water out of Lough Derg is greater than 400 m^{3}/s, and it is then necessary for the surplus to be released down the natural channel through Castleconnell.
 During these brief periods, the Falls of Doonass are temporarily restored to their former glory.
 How often this occurs depends on seasonal weather patterns: some years there is no increase above the minimum flow at all.
 This has led to a substantially dried-up riverbed.
 The most obvious result on the river south of Parteen Villa always being kept at summer levels is the silting of many of the old salmon pools, and the growth of trees and bushes in many parts of the former riverbed, thus significantly altering both the appearance and ecosystem of the river.

 When built, Ardnacrusha had the capacity to supply power for the entire country.
 Currently, it accounts for around 2-3% of the ESB's overall power output.
-Given the small overall amount of power produced per cubic meter, there is a substantial case for increasing water flow to the natural channel, now that Arnacrusha is producing so small a proportion of ESB's power.
+Given the small overall amount of power produced per cubic meter, there is a substantial case for increasing water flow to the natural channel, now that Ardnacrusha is producing so small a proportion of ESB's power.
 For example, increasing the flow of the river to 50 m^{3}/s would reduce Ardnacrusha's capacity by 1/10 (flow reduced by 40 m^{3}/s), or 8 megawatts; less than 0.3% of ESB's national capacity, whilst increasing the water flow to the natural channel 5-fold.
 This would have a major beneficial effect on the condition of the river south of O'Briens Bridge.